alfredbaudisch/pardall_markdown/README.md

 The following configuration properties are available (all optional):
 - `:title`: the post title.
 If not provided, a title will be generated from the post slug.
-- `:date`: the date or datetime to be considered for the post, string, ISO format.
+- `:date`: the date or date-time to be considered for the post, string, ISO format.
 If not provided, the file modification date will be considered as the post date.
 - `:published`: a post without `published: true` set, will be considered draft.
 - `:summary`: post description or short content.
 - `:position`: if the post topmost taxonomy has a `:sort_by` rule set to `:position`, this is the value that will be used to sort the post (see below).